Volunteer Income Tax Assistance (VITA)

 - Prepare amended returns (current and up to three past years)

-For links to more information and frequently asked questions:
+For more information and frequently asked questions:

 – Qualifications: Can we prepare your return, or is it “out-of-scope” for our program?